AThePeanut4/docify/README.md

 - Handles most `sys.version` and `sys.platform` conditional blocks, will only add docstrings to the correct branch
 - Able to modify files in-place with `-i` or `--in-place`
 - Won't overwrite existing docstrings
 - With `-b` or `--builtins-only`, will only add docstrings for modules found in `sys.builtin_module_names` (stdlib modules written in C).
-Useful for language servers that would otherwise not be able to find docstrings due to there being no source file.
+- With `--if-needed`, will only add docstrings if the object's (Python) source code is unavailable.
+Useful for language servers like [basedpyright](https://github.com/DetachHead/basedpyright) that are able to extract docstrings from source code.

 ## Requirements